nullbitsco/docs/tidbit/build_guide_en.md

 **A single key is not working**

 - Check that all of the diodes are soldered properly at both pins.
+- Bypass the switch by shorting the two pads with tweezers.
+If that works, the switch is to blame and should be replaced.
+If it does not, the diode soldering is likely the issue.
+You can use the [diode key](https://nullbits.co/static/file/TIDBIT_diode_key.pdf) to match diodes with a switch!
 - Check that the switch is soldered properly at both pins.
 - Check that the keymap you are using is defined correctly and matches your keyboard layout.